-- Tutor to facilitate group discussion on how they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions - all considering the 'Who', 'What', 'How' and 'Environmental Considerations'. - 2.
-Tutor to support further discussions, exercises or examples as is required. - 3.
-Tutor to support in information gathering for their sessions considering the 'Who', 'What', 'Why' and 'Environmental Considerations'. - 4.
+- 1. Tutor to facilitate group discussion on how they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions all considering the 'Who', 'What', 'How' and 'Environmental Considerations'. - 2.
+Tutor to facilitate group discussion on how they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions all considering the 'Who', 'What', 'How' and 'Environmental Considerations'. - 3.
+Tutor to support further discussions, exercises or examples as is required.

+- 4. Tutor to support in information gathering for their sessions considering the 'Who', 'What', 'Why' and 'Environmental Considerations'. - 5.
 Tutor to introduce the following day's coaching session which students will plan that evening.
 This will be about a 15-minute session on an appropriate canoe skill.
 The session should fit with the coach's philosophy of coaching previously discussed.